PhilipSkinner/reacttestweather/README.md

 - Do something cool

 Redux is used heavily in our application, so knowing how it works would be really useful, even for yourself as a React developer.
 If you need any information about redux or sagas, their website provide excellent documentation.

+# Improvements

+Why did the chicken cross the road?

+To get to the other side.